EnarL/auto24/README.md

 # Car sale platform

 ## Description 📜
-This project is a simplified version of the Auto24 website, a popular online marketplace for buying and selling vehicles.
+This project was inspired by Auto24.ee website, a popular online marketplace for buying and selling vehicles.

 ### Features:
 - **User Authentication**: Secure login and registration system.